 - Larger OLED screen than before

-This new screen has had an affect on the overall size.
-The fourth-gen watch comes in two sizes: 40mm and 44mm, instead of the 38mm and 42mm of the third-gen. Despite the upsizing the straps stay the same, thankfully, so any existing straps you might have amassed will still fit the new Watch.
+Despite the upsizing, the straps remain the same size, thankfully, so any existing ones you might have amassed will still fit the new Watch.
 Phew.

 Also tweaked is the Digital Crown.
-It's now haptic feedback enabled – the same tech found on other Apple devices like the iPhone XR and the MacBook – and that means it doesn't protrude as much feedback from the edge of the watch.
-It's not going to change how you feel about the device overall, as it's subtle, but it's something we noticed nonetheless.
+It's much thinner and is now haptic feedback enabled – the same tech found on other Apple devices like the iPhone XR and the MacBook.
+These changes not only mean the crown doesn't protrude as much from the edge of the watch, but when you scroll through apps or messages you'll get a buzzing feedback so you feel more 'connected' to the experience.

-The back of the watch has been changed on the entry-level aluminium models too.
-It now features ceramic and sapphire glass for better cellular connectivity, although the changes in materials on the rear aren't noticeable when wearing it.
+The back of the watch has changed across the range too.
+It now features ceramic and sapphire glass for better cellular connectivity (it was metal and sapphire glass for the sport model and sapphire glass for the stainless steel models), although the changes in materials on the rear aren't noticeable when wearing it.

 - New S4 processor, 64-bit dual core

 - New: EE and Vodafone support in the UK